Introduction

 Hugh Jones, John Widdaker and a number of other undergraduates touring the area begin learning to weave under the instruction of Duncan Stewart.

-In 1976 Hugh Jones takes over the Mill from Duncan Stewart and runs the Mill for the next 30 years.
+In 1976 Hugh Jones takes over the Mill from the Duncan Stewart and runs the mill the next 30 years.

 The Knockando Woolmill Trust